lewishowles/components/src/components/content/data-table/data-table.md

 - type: `array`
 - default: `[]`

 An array of objects containing the data to display in the table.
-Each object should match and represents a single row, containing a key for each column of the table, which itself contains the content for that column.
+Each object represents a single row, containing a key for each column of the table, which itself contains the content for that column.

 ### `columns`